BuIlDaLiBlE/BetterHI3Launcher/README.md

 You can save and use it wherever you want, it's that simple!

 ## Compatibility
-Of course, a 64-bit version of Windows is required, since the game also requires it.
+Of course, a 64-bit version of Windows is required since the game also requires it.
 The launcher is tested to work on modern versions of Windows (10 and 11).

-Windows 8.1 and 7 should technically work if .NET Framework 4.6.2 or newer is installed, however they are no longer supported by Microsoft so I will not be accepting reports from those Windows versions.
+Windows 8.1 and 7 should technically work if .NET Framework 4.6.2 or newer is installed, however they are no longer supported by Microsoft so I may not accept bug reports from these versions of Windows.

 ## Is this safe?
 I started this project to help fellow Captains have a better experience with the game.
 Since the release in January of 2021 there have been no cases of banned accounts.
 After all, this is just an app that downloads the game and has some helpful utilities.
-Though it's probably a good idea to keep in mind that this project is not affiliated with HoYoverse in any way.
+Though it's probably a good idea to keep in mind that this project is not affiliated with HoYoverse in any way and they reserve the final say.

-Ultimately it is for you to decide whether to trust me or not.
+Ultimately it is for you to decide whether to trust the project or not.
 The launcher's code is open source, so you're more than welcome to examine it.
 On that note...

 ## How can I contribute?
 Great question!
-This project is mainly supported by me alone, so I'd love to hear your feedback.
+This project is mainly supported by the main developer (@BuIlDaLiBlE) alone, so I'd love to hear your feedback.
 You can [open an issue](https://github.com/BuIlDaLiBlE/BetterHI3Launcher/issues/new/choose) to report a bug/suggest something or you can directly contribute with [pull requests](https://github.com/BuIlDaLiBlE/BetterHI3Launcher/pulls).

 > [!NOTE]
 > * Set the merge branch to `dev` when creating a PR